gracechin/Mini-Wheg-Opt/README.md

 1. List any software/library prerequisites/dependencies needed to run the code
 2. Specify the main script
-3. Provide an indication of the typical performance (e.g. execution time
+3. Provide an indication of the typical performance (e.g. execution time, with indication of processor and operating system)

 Open Source versus Private
 ----------